gocd/docs.go.cd/user/advanced_usage/admin_install_multiple_agents.md

   "<user-home>/Library/Application Support/Go Agent 2" and the icon in the dock will be called "Go Agent 2" as well.

+  It is also possible to edit the file /Applications/Go\ Agent\ 2.app/Contents/Info.plist to change the ```CFBundleName``` property.
+However, that is not recommended, since it invalidates the signature of the application package, and could cause Apple Gatekeeper to warn you that the new agent is an invalid application.

 ## Linux (RPM and DEB)

 - [Install your first agent with the installer](../installation/installing_go_agent.md)